 This true story about Joy and George Adamson raising a lioness in Kenya won two Academy awards, a Golden Globe and a Grammy following its big screen release in 1966.
 The book, written by Joy herself, is an inspirational and enchanting account of her life with Elsa the lioness.

 The Great Gatsby

 You’re bound to have seen Baz Luhrmann’s stunning adaptation starring Leonardo Dicaprio, or the award-winning 1974 film starring Robert Redford, but have you read F. Scott Fitzgerald’s equally unforgettable novel, which is packed with the same dazzling characters and gorgeous 1920’s setting?

 In 1940 Disney produced their second ever feature length cartoon, Pinocchio.
 The story of a young puppet who wants to be a ‘real boy’, on which the film was based, was created by Italian author Carlo Collodi, and first published in 1883.

-Disney adapted Robert Louis Stevenson’s classic pirate story Treasure Island with stunning animation, fast forwarding the story few hundred years to be set in space.
+Disney adapted Robert Louis Stevenson’s classic pirate story Treasure Island into the film Treasure Planet with stunning animation, fast forwarding the story few hundred years to be set in space.
 The original Stevenson story is beautifully written and just as magical, imaginative and heartwarming.

 Dick Van Dyke and Sally Ann Howes brought this musical children’s adventure to life on screen, but you might be surprised to hear who penned the story of the Pott children’s adventures with the flying car.
 It was none other than the author of the original James Bond novels, Ian Fleming.